kraktos/SimpleSearch/README.md

 The location will have a shell script which simplifies the whole execution along with installing the required libraries.
 However, I used only pandas and nothing else.
 But if needed, one can simply add dependencies in the *requirements.txt* and the script will take care of the rest.
-However, to make it executable, we need to change the rights for the script.
-Do the following,
+However, to make it executable, I need to change the rights for the script.
+Please do the following,
 ```
 chmod 755 start.sh
 ./start.sh simplewiki.tsv (or <path-to-the-input-file>)